 Holyrood PR has successfully retained the contract to provide press and media services to the Care Commission, the government organisation which is responsible of regulating and improving the quality of care in Scotland.

-As the incumbent Holyrood Partnership had handled the contract for the previous three years.
+As the incumbent Holyrood PR had handled the contract for the previous three years.
 The Edinburgh-based PR and media relations specialist was invited to take part in an open tender to appoint an agency to manage the contract throught to 2011.

 After winning a place on the short list Holyrood PR then went head-to-head with three other PR agencies in a final presentation to a panel made up of senior executives with the regulator, including Chief Executive Jacquie Roberts and Convener, Professor Frank Clark.

-Co-Director Raymond Notarangelo said: “This really is a superb result for Holyrood Partnership.
+Co-Director Raymond Notarangelo said: “This really is a superb result for Holyrood PR.
 We were told that the Care Commission had evaluated the tenders on a strict scoring matrix – and that we have beaten our rivals hands-down.

-“We were up against some pretty big guns on the PR scene, so for Holyrood Partnership to win the account is a huge tribute to the excellent work we have done to date and the creativity and commitment we had demonstrated to handle the contract over what will be a crucial period for the Care Commission.”
+“We were up against some pretty big guns on the PR scene, so for Holyrood PR to win the account is a huge tribute to the excellent work we have done to date and the creativity and commitment we had demonstrated to handle the contract over what will be a crucial period for the Care Commission.”